EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 {{% /alert %}}

 [SabreDAV](https://sabre.io/) has "Range write support" and can be successfully configured with read and write support.
-After the configuration is completed like shown it the previous steps we can access it is possible to access the content of the storage
+After the configuration is completed like shown it the previous steps it is possible to access the content of the storage

 ![image](DataHub-WebDAV-Files.png)